Change Management Vs. Project Management

 The methodology used by either of these processes makes the ideal distinction between them.
 It should be known that Project Management, mainly at the enterprise level, is a highly formal procedure that involves phases, stakeholder roles, methodologies & techniques which are clearly defined.

-Even though Change Management may share some of the above-mentioned characteristics in terms of individual cases, they’re not the same at the enterprise level.
-Usually, Change Management tends to be highly unpredictable.
+Even though Change Management may share some of the above-mentioned characteristics in individual cases, they’re not the same at the enterprise level.
+Change Management is usually highly unpredictable.

 Project Managers always chalk out the plan of their entire project beforehand, even before the work begins its course.
 On the other hand, Change Managers need to be prepared for some of the most unexpected developments and reactions, which is why they might need to alter their approach as they progress and evaluate.